 Based in Minneapolis, Beth Hawkins is a senior writer and national correspondent at The 74, a news site that covers education.

-A version of this article appeared in print in Education Next.
+This article appeared in the Spring 2019 issue of Education Next.
 Suggestion citation format:

 Hawkins, B. (2019).
 Adult Education Comes of Age: New approach blends basic academics and job training.
 Education Next, 19(2), 38-46.